 After that, I went to a panel entitled Life of the College Student-Athlete headlined by Shane Battier, Marcus Lattimore, Greg McGarity (Athletic Director at University of Georgia), and Amy Huchthausen (Commissioner of the America East Conference).
 I don’t want to give too much about the panel away, because I’m probably going to put up a post on the subject matter in the near future, but the panel was very engaging, and both Battier and Lattimore were able to provide insight into the life of a top-level student-athlete in college.

 The next activity on the agenda for me was a presentation by two chess experts (yes, seriously).
 In all honesty, I was only there because it preceded a presentation about Tommy John Surgery, and nothing else on the schedule for that time slot looked intriguing to me, but I was pleasantly surprised what the two speakers, Susan Polgar, a chess grandmaster, and Paul Truong, the chess coach for Webster University, had to say.
-The presentation was eye opening; I hadn’t realized the immense amount of preparation that goes into each chess game.
+The presentation was eye-opening; I hadn’t realized the immense amount of preparation that goes into each chess game.
 I also learned that the Webster chess team is basically the Patriots of collegiate chess, except nobody can beat Webster.
 Sure, they lose the occasional match, but the Webster chess team has not relinquished its #1 national ranking since its formation in 2012.

 I know this is a baseball blog, but I want to spend a second talking about chess analytics, because I think chess is one of the most interesting games in existence, right up there with baseball.
 The thing about chess, unlike football, basketball, baseball, or most other sports, for that matter, is that there is no luck involved.
 An opponent could have an off game because of a distraction or some similar thing, so perhaps no luck is an exaggeration, but chess is a game almost entirely based on skill.
 That’s what makes the games so easy to analyze; there are a finite number of “good” moves that can be made in each situation, and the outcome of each game is contingent upon the skill level of the players involved.
-In chess, you can’t get an unlucky hop, lose on a 60-yard Hail Mary, or win on a 70-foot heave that some how manages to bank in off the backboard, it’s all skill.
+In chess, you can’t get an unlucky hop, lose on a 60-yard Hail Mary, or win on a 70-foot heave that somehow manages to bank in off the backboard, it’s all skill.
 The fortunate part of chess is that even though there are only a limited number of moves that can be made (only 20 moves are possible for white in the starting position, and of those 20, only 10 are even somewhat viable) it is not a solved game, and no two games will be the same.

 While I enjoy playing chess, learning more about baseball is the reason I came to the conference, so I was very excited to hear what John D’Angelo, Director of League Economics and Strategy at MLB, had to say on the matter.
 Not to toot my own horn, but a lot of what was discussed was fairly common knowledge, though I did pick up a lot of new information regarding Tommy John surgery and the demographics that are going under the knife for the surgery.
-I’ll share that with you in a blog post on a later date (hey, some baseball to look forward to!)

 I picked up a boxed lunch following the talk about Tommy John Surgery.
 My turkey sandwich, thank you for asking, was actually pretty solid.
 From there, I headed over to a Panel entitled Sports Science: The Next Frontier.
 The discussion mostly revolved around wearable technology and motion trackers.
 At one point, the moderator (Tom Haberstroh of ESPN) posed the question of whether there can be “too much data” collected.
 As a stat geek, I don’t think you can ever have enough stats, but with that in mind, an increased quantity of stats naturally reduces the quality of the stats.
 It’s imperative to ensure that the people in the industry are able to separate the valuable information from the “noise,” and while this isn’t as imperative when it comes to signing and trading players, it is crucial that the analysts and professionals get it right when it comes to the health of players.
 With that in mind, I don’t think you can ever have too much data when it comes to the health of players, and people in general.
 More is more in this instance.